japsimar-soin/Namaste-Javascript/README.md

 - async/await
 - MutationObserver (checks for mutation in the DOM tree)

-Till all the tasks in Microtask queue are not executed, the event loop doesn't add any task from CBQ to call stack
+Till all the tasks in Microtask queue are not executed, the event loop doesn't add any task from CBQ to CS

 #### Callback Queue - CBQ